deniskyashif/blog/content/posts/2017-01-18-using-azure-vm-for-smt-model.md

 ![Moses htop](/images/posts/2017-01-18-smt-moses-azure/moses-on-azure-16core.jpg "htop")

 Luckily, it made 9 iterations and stopped.
 It took around 27 hours which on my machine would probably have taken more than a week so I was very pleased with the results.
-I am now able to translate small to medium length German sentences into English fairly accurately, yet there's still a long way to go until it matches the competitive systems in terms of translation quality.
+I am now able to translate small to medium length German sentences into English fairly accurately, yet there's still a long way to go until it matches the commercial systems in terms of translation quality.

 ![Translation](/images/posts/2017-01-18-smt-moses-azure/translation.png "en-de")

-You can check out the scripts for creating the system on [GitHub](https://github.com/deniskyashif/smt-moses).
+You can check out the scripts for creating the model on [GitHub](https://github.com/deniskyashif/smt-moses).